bieben/leetcode/README.md

    - Inside the loop, use tmp to store current node temporily.

 2. Recursion:
    - Same internal logic as Two pointers.
+   - Exit when cur == None.
 Update cur and pre in the return value.
 3. Complexity:
    - Time: O(n)
    - Space: O(1) with TP, O(n) with Recursion.